nogibjj/Jeremy_Tan_IDS706_Week13_Individual/README.md

 - **User Interaction:** Users can choose to upload an image for prediction or use a default image.
 The application processes the uploaded image or the default image using the integrated model.

-### DockerHub and Azure Web App Deployment:
+### DockerHub and Azure Container Apps Deployment:

 - **Azure Container Registry :** The Docker image is hosted on Azure Container Registry

-- **Azure Web App Deployment:** The Flask app is successfully deployed on Azure Web App, providing a public endpoint for users to interact with the application.
+- **Azure Container Apps Deployment:** The Flask app is successfully deployed on Azure Container Apps, providing a public endpoint for users to interact with the application.

 ### Preparation:
 1. git clone the repo